On the average congruence class bias for cyclicity and divisibility of the groups of $\mathbb{F}_p$-points of elliptic curves: Introduction and statement of results

-Cojocaru calculated that the density is roughly bounded below by $1/m$.
-For a more detailed explanation, see \cite[p.4]{MR2076566}.
+Additionally, Cojocaru showed that the density is approximately $1/m$.

-Another question one can consider is how $d_p(E)$ is distributed as $p$ varies.
-For instance, how often do we have $d_p(E) = 1$, i.e., $\widetilde{E}_p(\F_p)$ is cyclic?
-Let us call such $p$ a prime of cyclic reduction for $E$.
-Define
+Another natural question is how $d_p(E)$ is distributed as $p$ varies.
+In particular, how often do we have $d_p(E) = 1$, i.e., when $\widetilde{E}_p(\F_p)$ is cyclic?
+We refer to such primes $p$ as \textbf{primes of cyclic reduction} for $E$.
+Reformulating the question, we seek to understand the asymptotic behavior of